AZDisbo Supported

 How Disbo Keeps Your Arizona Firm IOLTA Compliant

-Disbo's rules engine applies Arizona's specific IOLTA requirements — including Arizona Rules of Professional Conduct Rule 1.15 — automatically to every trust account transaction.
+Disbo's rules engine applies Arizona's specific IOLTA requirements — including Arizona Rules of Professional Conduct ER 1.15; Rule 43, Ariz.
+R. Sup.
+Ct. — automatically to every trust account transaction.
 Stop managing compliance manually.
 Let Disbo enforce the rules so your team can focus on clients.

 Negative Balance Prevention